Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Discrete Time

-leading to the mean field map \eqref{eq:sd2nn_add_again}.
-A key difference between the mean field models \eqref{eq:sd2nn_add} and \eqref{eq:sd2nn_add_again} is that the former involves inversion of matrices in data space, and the latter in state space.
-The relative dimensions of the two spaces will determine which mean field model is more appropriate as the basis of algorithms.
-Note also that the mean field model \eqref{eq:sd2nn_add_again} does not require generation of the stochastic data $\hy_{n+1}$ because we may employ the identity $\E \hy_{n+1}= \E h(\hv_{n+1})$ and use \eqref{eq:KF_joint2b}, \eqref{eq:KF_joint2c} to compute $m_{n+1}, C_{n+1}$ and $\pCov_{n+1}$.
-Motivated by this observation, the next subsection studies a wide class of approximate transport maps with the property that they do not require generation of stochastic data.
+\begin{remark} One important difference between the mean field models \eqref{eq:sd2nn_add} and \eqref{eq:sd2nn_add_again} is that the former involves inversion of matrices in data space, and the latter in state space.
+The relative dimensions of the two spaces plays a role in determining which mean field model is more appropriate as the basis of algorithms.
+A second noteable difference is that the mean field model \eqref{eq:sd2nn_add_again} does not require generation of the stochastic data $\hy_{n+1}$.
+This is because we may employ the identity $\E \hy_{n+1}= \E h(\hv_{n+1})$ and use \eqref{eq:KF_joint2b}, \eqref{eq:KF_joint2c} to compute $m_{n+1}, C_{n+1}$ and $\pCov_{n+1}$.
+Motivated by this observation, the next subsection studies a wide class of approximate transport maps with the property that they do not require generation of stochastic data. $\blacksquare$ \end{remark}